Maayan12k/UniversityCSWork/README.md

 - **Data Structures and Algorithms** take the lessons from lower levels and apply them to build scalable and optimized solutions for complex computational problems.
 - **Numerical Methods** showcases the application of computational techniques to solve scientific and engineering problems.
 - **GPU Computing** demonstrates the power of parallel processing to accelerate data-intensive computations and highlights the importance of performance optimization in modern computing.
+- **AI & ML** Harnessing data-driven intelligence for predictive modeling and decision-making.

 ---